 A standard glass of merlot will also carry sharp rim variation.
 Merlot rims have a distinct orange edge — a color not often present in other red wine types.
 Other color distinctions for merlots include the following.

 - Merlot rims darken as they age, changing from orange to firehouse brick red

 Merlot carries an airy, refreshing but fragrant body.
-Sips will hit the front and center of your tongue then quickly glide away, leaving traces of sweet summer fruits.
-The overall effect is a red wine type with delightful suppleness, drinkable all on its own or paired with a wide range of foods.
+Sips will hit the front and center of your tongue, then quickly glide away, leaving traces of sweet summer fruits.
+The overall effect is a red wine type with delightful suppleness, drinkable by itself or paired with a wide range of foods.